karthikkeyan/KarthVader/README.md

 Download KarthVader and add it your project.

-Or

-If you are a CocoaPods lover, include the following in your Podfile

-	pod "KarthVader"

 ## Setup

 Before start using KarthVader class, you need to setup the core data file name & object model.
 Before do any thing with KarthVader you need to give your core data configuration details.